opentk/GLWpfControl/README.md

             xmlns:glWpfControl="clr-namespace:OpenTK.Wpf;assembly=GLWpfControl"
             ... >
     ```
-3. Add the conrol into a container (Grid, StackPanel, etc.) and add a handler dethod to the render event.
+3. Add the control into a container (Grid, StackPanel, etc.) and add a handler dethod to the render event.

     ```XML
         <Grid>